-The lights dim.
-Regain their original brightness.
+The lights dim; regain their original brightness.
 Dim again.
 Is it already time?
 A few shall-wes, followed by a hushing of voices.
-The soft accents of swishing clothes can surface over the percussive undertone of polished shoes on carpet; the dry click of empty crystal on the marble counter.
-And soon, in the absence of the crowd, there remains only the polishing of the cocktail bar’s counter.
+The soft accents of swishing dresses and pleated pants surface over the percussive undertone of polished shoes on velvet carpet; the dry click of almost empty crystal on the marble counter.
+And soon, in the absence of the crowd, there remains only the silent polishing of the cocktail bar, of its brass trim.

 Must we follow?
 Naturally.
-For the music of this story, even heard from the front row, would scarcely be any easier to believe.
-So, from silence, we transfer into the amphitheatre where, at once, we hear an orchestra of amplified breathing and voices whispering apologies as seats are gained for the main performance.
-Performance, by an assembled orchestra, of a music deemed by many to be more music than most.
+For the true music of this story, even heard from the front row, would scarcely be any easier to believe.
+So, from silence, we too transfer into the amphitheatre where, at once, we hear an orchestra of amplified breathing and voices whispering apologies.
+Seats are gained for the main performance, this time by an assembled orchestra of musicians, of a music deemed by many to be more music than most.
 Though we will not be so hasty in our judgment of such a delicate affair.

 The orchestra is too vast for it to assemble before the audience’s eye.
-So, like those guests one voluntarily omits to greet at a social gathering, they are simply there, upon the crowd’s arrival.
+So, like the guests one voluntarily omits to greet at a social gathering, they are simply there, upon the crowd’s arrival.
 Pretending to chat amongst themselves.
 Not to be granted an ovation of any kind.
 They are, in a word, the help.
-All dressed in iterations on the theme of servitude, of cogs in a greater machinery; they shall, for the crowd’s benefit, easily fit the part and not be cross if they are summarily ignored.
-They remain unnamed, for everyone’s comfort.
+All dressed in iterations on the theme of servitude, of cogs in a greater machine; they shall, for the crowd’s benefit, gracefully fill the part and not be cross if they are summarily ignored.
+They remain unnamed, also, for everyone’s comfort.
 And perhaps there is a music too, to this palpable relief, as felt by the crowd.
 Of appropriate misbehaviour.
 Of rudeness that can not be helped, thus liberating one to fully indulge the breadth of it.
 A vulgar music upon which, for everyone’s benefit, we will refrain from dwelling.

-And, here we are.
+Ah, here we are.
 The tuning of the instruments.
 A frisson of anticipation travels the crowd.
-We need not specify here, that it possesses its own music, even though it is not quite what most would agree constitutes music.
+We need not specify here, that it too possesses its own music, even though it is not quite what most would agree constitutes music.
 Proper.
 Rather, we will concentrate on the formidable effect that the tuning of instruments wields upon the gathered.
 How it primes!
 How it sets the stage.
 A spectacular auricular décor; a symbolic opening of the curtains, if you will.
 Here, a subtle symbiosis is reached.
-For, to say that all attend such distinguished performances for the same reasons would be, at the very least, presumptuous.
-There are as many unique circumstances that lead a person to the orchestra as there are souls present this night in the concert hall.
-Not to even broach the idea of the vast array of ways one experiences music.
-And therein lies the magic of the tuning of the instruments.
+For, to say that all attend such distinguished performances for the same reasons would be, at the very least, reductionist.
+There are, I believe, as many unique circumstances that lead a person to the orchestra as there are people present tonight in the concert hall.
+Not to even broach the subject of the vast array of ways one can experience music.
+And therein lies the mysterious magic of the tuning of the instruments.
 For in secret, it is really a tuning of the crowd.
 A homogenisation of emotional states.
 A dissociation of individual means from the common end.

-The sensitive members of the audience might consider this to be the true start point of the performance.
-So we will not demean them by mentioning our conversation from before, about the music in everything.
-Or how we may reasonably hyperbole and stretch our understanding of the true starting point of this performance to the very first vibrations we hear through the amniotic fluid and the wall of the womb.
+The more sensitive members of the audience might consider this to be the true starting point of the performance.
+So we will not demean them by mentioning our conversation from before, about the music in everything; or how it may be entirely reasonable to hyperbole and stretch our understanding of the true starting point of this performance to the very first vibrations we receive as embryos through the amniotic fluid and the wall of the mother’s womb…

 One precocious clap resounds, at a signal, no doubt, from the conductor hiding in the wings.
-The clap lingers significantly in the ear even as the precipitation of applause begins to swallow it from memory.
-And, even through the rain of applause, the confident footfalls of the conductor thunder through the auditorium.
+The clap lingers significantly in the ear even as the precipitation of the crowds ovation begins to swallow it from memory.
+And, even through this rain of applause, the confident footfalls of the conductor, striding towards his pedestal, thunder through the auditorium.
 The conductor reaches his pedestal and bows graciously.
 To crowd first, then to orchestra, and, one can only suspect, to the hidden executioner.
-The lights dim over the crowd, and even here there is a subtle music at play.
-That of the surprise which only a few experience.
-Those few pedestrians who have not taken the care to study the booklet placed on every seat, which would have informed them that the soloist would not be joining the orchestra for the first musical piece.
+The lights dim over the crowd, and a new more subtle music is at play.
+The tense music of a slight wonderment which only a few experience: those few pedestrians who have not taken the care to study the booklet placed on every seat, which would have informed them that the soloist would not be joining the orchestra for the first musical piece.
 It is an unsure music as some patiently await the start of the concert, while others await, poised to clap once again, for the soloist whose absence is growing stranger by the second.

 The tip-tapping of the baton on the edge of the rostrum.
 A breath.
 Then the orchestra, without warning, explodes into a roaring grand opening.
 The blaring of the horns, the clash of symbols, the deep rumble of the drums.

-The crowd is instantly humbled.
+The crowd is instantly awed, humbled.
 There is so much noise, in fact, that the first execution of the night will almost certainly not take place in the introduction.
 A fact that most will be willing to forgive.
-The piece that the conductor has so boldly selected is succinct.
-After all, the desired effect, that of gaining the upper hand, had been achieved from the very start.
+The piece that the conductor has so boldly selected is thankfully succinct.
+After all, the desired effect—a declaration of authority over the crowd—has now been undoubtedly achieved.

 The orchestra concludes sweepingly, and the crowd is silent a moment.
-The awe is palpable, and perhaps to this emotion alone can we attribute the perfect synchronisity achieved by the subsequent rush of applause.
+The shared angst is palpable, and perhaps to this emotion alone can we attribute the perfect synchronicity achieved by the subsequent rush of applause.
 Not a precocious clap is heard.
 Remarkable.
 The conductor bows, masterful, in charge.
-Some of the ceremony of such event is of such mild tedium that, even despite such an explosive start, some stifled yawning can be underheard.
+Some of the excessive decorum of such events is of such mild tedium that, even despite such an explosive start, some stifled yawning can be overheard.

 Again some applause.
-Not quite upon the appearance of the soloist, but on the sound of her first heel striking the ground.
-A little bit rushed, but we will allow that, perhaps, some overzealous member of the audience, shall we say positioned on the very opposite edge of the front row, might have seen the soloist before anyone else.
-But please let us not tarry.
-The crowd must be allowed to get its feet under it, no?
+This time, not quite perfectly timed with the appearance of the soloist, but rather on the sound of her heel striking the ground.
+A little bit rushed, but we will allow that, perhaps, some overzealous member of the audience—shall we say positioned on the very opposite edge of the front row—might have seen the soloist before anyone else.
+But please, let us not tarry.
+The crowd must be allowed to get its feet under it, so to speak, yes?

-Given the chance, the more skilful will succeed in outlasting the piece altogether to cough during the brief intermission.
-Which in itself, I am disgusted to say, is also fair according to the rules of engagement.
+Given the chance, the more skilful will undoubtedly succeed in outlasting the piece altogether, to cough safely during the brief intermission.
+Which in itself, I am disgusted to say, is also fair and in accordance with the rules of engagement.
 If only barely.
 Common decency dictates that a noble crowd should turn a dumb ear to such occurrences.
 However sick, however perverted.
 To think that these monsters should sit amongst this most noble crowd and have the cowardice to perform their depraved act during the intermission…

+Oh, but watch!
 The baton is raised.
 The second movement of the piece, an adagio, promises to be quite combative.
-And wordlessly, every individual member of the audience prays that it prove inspirational for the marksman.
-Limber his digit a fraction.
-All hands raise to their instrument and with a wave of the conductor’s fine hand, the orchestra begins.
+Wordlessly, every individual member of the audience prays that it may prove inspirational for the marksman.
+That it may limber his digit a fraction.
+All hands rise to their instrument and with a wave of the conductor’s fine hand, the orchestra begins anew.
 Not explosive this time, rather, with marked…

 Perhaps you think me harsh.
 Of course, I see that now.
 But listen: that everyone in the audience has thought some version or other of this admonition aimed at the now deceased cougher, is a fact of almost scientific accuracy.
-These truly sick individuals like to cut it close.
-They cultivate so much phlegm, and hold it too long to be completely sure that they can fully and effectively evacuate it all at once in the brief window offered by the silence between movements.
-Sooner or later, one of them always slips.
+These truly depraved individuals like to cut it too close.
+They cultivate so much phlegm and hold it much too long to be entirely sure that they will be able to fully and effectively evacuate it all at once in the brief window offered by the silence between movements.
+Sooner or later, one of them slips.
 It’s a matter of probability.

 One less of the scum.
 Is it so bad?
 Please, be at ease.
 It is only natural to feel as you do at first.
 Allow the blissful relief of the crowd to wash over you.
 Let us return to the music.
-There is something almost military to how orchestra hammers out bar after bar of the second movement.
+There is something almost military to how orchestra hammers out bar after bar of the second movement, is there not?
 And for all its rhythmic leitmotifs, it is quite shockingly beautiful.
 Full of surprising depth of feeling.
-The pianist sways gently with her passionate rendition of works written centuries before her time.
-And no more persuasive an argument can ever be made that immortality can indeed be achieved, if only by a handful of truly masterful…
+The soloist sways gently with her passionate rendition of works written centuries before her time.
+And no more persuasive an argument can ever be made that immortality can indeed be achieved, if only by a handful of truly masterful compose…

 Rot in hell, you devil!

-Now, some might pose the supposition that there is a satisfaction derived from the idea that, as everyone goes home after the concert tonight, the world will undeniably be a better place.
+Now, some might pose the supposition that there is a certain satisfaction derived from the idea that, as everyone goes home after the concert tonight, the world will undeniably be a better place.
+Rid of vermin.
 And, although I can easily credit such noble reasoning, I do not believe humankind to have such a sophisticated nature as that.
-I believe there is merely something cathartic to the punctual and irreversible execution.
-It is not only humane, but just, that such scoundrels should be slept by a swift and soundless bullet, never to awaken again.
-No one present, I don’t think, would advocate torture rather than the painless death offered to these most undeserving individuals.
+I believe there is merely something primaeval… cathartic to the punctual and irreversible execution.
+It is not only humane but just, that such scoundrels should be slept by a swift and soundless bullet, never to awaken again.
+No one present, I don’t think, would advocate torture rather than the painless death offered to these most unworthy individuals.
 However heinous the crime, and it is indeed heinous, the crowd maintains a commendable amount of civility, you must admit.

-The music reaches a thunderous end.
+The movement reaches its thunderous end.
 Is there not indeed something to the idea of not clapping between the various movements of a piece?
 A certain poetry resides there in the silence.
 Allowing the whole piece to have its say, uninterrupted, before the crowd can react.
 Of course, it is never exactly silence, for there are always some who possess such athletic powers of respiration that, even having their windpipe partially clogged by mucous, they nonetheless manage to reach the brief intermission before clearing it.
+And thus escape execution.
 I almost admire their discipline.
 Their endurance.
 However despicable.
-But, we are civilised and in the interest of fair play, we turn a collective dumb ear to the inevitable, if indescribably foul, phenomenon.
+But, we are civilised and, in the interest of fair play, again we turn a collective dumb ear to the inevitable, if indescribably foul, phenomenon.

 The pianist nods.
 The third movement is about to start.
 The baton lifts.